tomas-fryza/esp-micropython/README.md

 ### PyCharm IDE

-In the next, the **PyCharm IDE** is used, mainly because it provides advanced features and can be especially helpful for larger and more complex Python/MicroPython projects.
+PyCharm is a powerful IDE that provides advanced features such as code completion, debugging, and version control integration.
+PyCharm also includes a MicroPython debugger that allows you to step through your code and set breakpoints.
+PyCharm is a commercial product, but has a Community Edition free version.
+It runs on Windows, macOS, and Linux and it can be especially helpful for larger and more complex Python/MicroPython projects.

 1. Download and install [Community edition PyCharm](https://www.jetbrains.com/pycharm/download/).